-Senate Bill 156, a one-paragraph bill, introduced on January 15 has not seen movement since the Joint General Law Committee held a public hearing on February 25.
+Senate Bill 893 introduced on February 17 and Senate Bill 156 introduced on January 15 have not seen any new movement.
+Both bills are with the Joint General Law Committee, which held a public hearing on February 25.

-First, HB 2404 (the Right to Know Act) is presently assigned to the Rules Committee.
-It had previously been assigned to the Cybersecurity, Data Analytics, & IT Committee.
+We also decided to move Illinois into the active category this week after HB 2404 (the Right to Know Act) was assigned to the Cybersecurity, Data Analytics, & IT Committee and the committee scheduled a hearing on the bill for March 19.
 As its name suggests, the Right to Know Act would provide Illinois residents with the right to know certain information regarding their personal information.

 In addition to HB 2404, Illinois lawmakers also introduced HB 3910 (entitled the Consumer Privacy Act) on February 22.
-That bill was assigned to the Judiciary – Civil Committee on March 16, to the Civil Procedure & Tort Liability Subcommittee on March 23 and re-referred to the Rules Committee on March 27.
+That bill is assigned to the Rules Committee.
 HB 3910 is a modified version of the CCPA.

 SD 1726 was filed on February 18, 2021.
 It does not appear that any action has been taken on the bill to date.
 The bill is a modified version of Washington’s People’s Privacy Act.
 A second bill, HD 3847, was filed in the state house.

 HF 36 is a modified (and shortened) version of the CCPA and contains a private right of action.
-HF 1492 / SF 1408 are similar to the Washington and Virginia bills.
+HF 1492 is similar to the Washington and Virginia bills.

-As shown on our tracker, New York legislators have proposed a number of consumer privacy bills in 2021.
+New York legislators have proposed a number of consumer privacy bills in 2021.
 All of those bills currently sit in committee.
-However, according to Joe Duball and Joseph Jerome, the Governor’s budget proposal no longer contains privacy provisions.
+In addition, Governor Cuomo’s privacy legislation (see page 148) is still active.